braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 ### Commenting on email templates

-You can comment on email templates in the drag-and-drop editor.
+You can collaborate and comment on email templates in the drag-and-drop editor.

 1. Click the Content Block or row in the email body that you’d like to comment on.
 2. Select the <i class="fas fa-comment"></i> comment icon.
 3. Enter your comment in the sidebar, then click **Submit**.
 4. After entering your comments, click **Done**.
 5. Click **Save Template** to save your comments.

-After your template is saved, users can see floating icons over unaddressed comments.
+After your template is saved, users can see icons over unaddressed comments.
 Select **Resolve** to resolve these comments.

 ![An example of an email template comment that reads "Looks good to me".][10]